FeroMah/HTML-and-CSS/README.md

 # HTML-and-CSS

+This is HTML & CSS study program in SoftUni from September-November 2020.

-SoftUni main program HTML &amp; CSS - September 2020
+<a href="https://softuni.bg/trainings/3122/html-and-css-september-2020">HTML & CSS - September 2020</a>